 1. The accused individual(s) may choose an advisor to be present, and may consult with the advisor during the Hearing.
 The advisor may participate in the Hearing.
 The accused individual(s) shall be given the opportunity to hear all evidence presented and cross-examine all witnesses who testify.
-The accused individual may present witnesses and evidence.
+The accused individual(s) may present witnesses and evidence.
 The accused may reserve the right to remain silent.

-2. Witnesses and the accuser shall only be present during their testimony.

-3. Hearings shall be flexible enough not to restrict the gathering of all facts related to the Hearing and may utilize the following format.
+2. Hearings shall be flexible enough not to restrict the gathering of all facts related to the Hearing and may utilize the following format.